lanterndata/docs/05-lantern-extras/03-external-index.md

 # Create External index

-The Lantern Extras Postgres extension enables creating an external index directly from SQL.
+The Lantern Extras Postgres extension enables creating an external index directly from SQL using the `lantern_create_external_index` function and the `lantern_reindex_external_index` function.

 ## Run Index Creation